neondatabase/website/content/docs/functions/math-abs.md

 ### Combining abs() with other functions

 We can combine `abs()` with other functions for more complex calculations.
-For example, to measure percentage discrepancy between forecasted and actual sales, we can use `abs()` to calculate the size of the difference and then divide it by the forecasted value.
+For example, to measure the percentage discrepancy between forecasted and actual sales, we can use `abs()` to calculate the size of the difference and then divide it by the forecasted value.

 ```sql
 WITH sales_data(product, forecast, actual) AS (